tatoMa/tatoMa.github.io/pages/about.md

 <img class="img-rounded" src="https://avatars3.githubusercontent.com/u/12379895?s=460&v=4" alt="Thiago Rossener" width="200">

-# About Me
+# ABOUT ME

 ### A Fledged Full-Stack Web Developer focusing on Front-End

-Seeking the path of keeping myself on the right track of web development, self taught modern JavaScript full stack web development experience for 3+ years, as a person who eagerly shows App and design to audiences by using the latest technology.
-Over 10 years of programming, design and creation experience makes me want to challenge myself.
-Hence, examining the performance of web App becomes to my focus currently as it requires substantial related knowledge about UX, web programming and the Internet itself.
+Currently working as a Frontend Developer in Melbourne focusing on the performance of the web Apps.
+Over 10 years of programming, design and creation experience make me want to challenge myself, therefore; my work has been pretty diverse and enjoyable.
+For more information about me please follow one of my social media links above or at the bottom of the page.

-##### Current Focus: UX // Performancd // Vue // React
+##### Current Focus: UX // Performance // FrontEnd

-# Experiences
+# EXPERIENCE

 ### full-stack web development (2016 - current)
 ##### Front-End